-- Create and evaluate different financial scenarios for your farm business.
+- Identify potential customers and evaluate their fit for your farm or product.

-In addition, farms will receive technical assistance tailored to your farm.
+- Following the workshops, you will receive technical assistance tailored to your goals.

-Cost: $500.
-Upon completion of all three sessions and your successful participation in technical assistance, farms will be awarded $1,000 in seed money.
+Cost: $500 registration fee.
+Upon completion of the workshops and your successful participation in technical assistance, you will be awarded a $1,000 seed grant.
 There is a net gain of $500 to your farm!
-Scholarships are available: please contact us for details: email@example.com

 FARMING FOR WHOLESALE 201

-This track is for experienced farmers who currently serve wholesale accounts and want to increase wholesale operations.
-This track will be limited to 2-4 farms.
+This track is for experienced farmers who currently serve wholesale accounts and want to scale up significantly.
+This track is limited to 2-4 farms.

-- Deepen your understanding of your farm’s production costs and financial records.
+- Firm up your understanding of your farm’s production costs.

-- Evaluate possible scenarios for growing your business.
+- Evaluate possible scenarios for scaling up your business.